 Dextrose is used to make several intravenous (IV) preparations or mixtures, which are available only at a hospital or medical facility.

-It’s also available as an oral gel or in oral tablet form, which are available over the counter from pharmacies.
+Dextrose is also available as an oral gel or in oral tablet form over the counter from pharmacies.

 Each dextrose concentration has its own unique uses.
 Higher concentrations are typically used as “rescue” doses when someone has a very low blood sugar reading.

 Dextrose is used in various concentrations for different purposes.
 For example, a doctor may prescribe dextrose in an IV solution when someone is dehydrated and has low blood sugar.
 Dextrose IV solutions can also be combined with many drugs, for IV administration.

 Dextrose is a carbohydrate.
 Solutions containing dextrose provide calories and may be given intravenously in combination with amino acids and fats.
 This is called total parenteral nutrition (TPN) and is used to provide nutrition to those who cannot absorb or get carbohydrates, amino acids, and fats through their gut.

 High-concentration dextrose injections are only given by professionals.
 These injections are administered to people whose blood sugar may be very low and who cannot swallow dextrose tablets, foods, or drinks.

 If a person’s potassium levels are too high (hyperkalemia), sometimes doctors also give dextrose injections of 50 percent, followed by insulin intravenously.
 This may be done in the hospital setting.
 When the cells take in the extra glucose, they also take in potassium.
 This helps to lower a person’s blood potassium levels.
 The dextrose is given to prevent the person from being hypoglycemic.
 The insulin is treating the elevated potassium.

 People with diabetes or hypoglycemia (chronically low blood sugar) may carry dextrose gel or tablets in case their blood sugar gets too low.
 The gel or tablets dissolve in a person’s mouth and quickly boost blood sugar levels.

 A medical provider should not give dextrose to people with certain kinds of medical conditions.
 This is because the dextrose could potentially cause too-high blood sugar or fluid shifts in the body that lead to swelling or fluid buildup in the lungs.